ietf-rats-wg/eat/draft-ietf-rats-eat.md

 one of these.
 A CID is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
-IEEE has published Guidelines for Use of EUI, OUI, and CID {{OUI.Guide}} and provides a lookup services {{OUI.Lookup}}.
+IEEE has published Guidelines for Use of EUI, OUI, and CID {{OUI.Guide}} and provides a lookup service {{OUI.Lookup}}.

-Companies that have more than one of these IDs or MAC address blocks should pick one and prefer that for all their entities.
+Companies that have more than one of these IDs or MAC address blocks SHOULD select one and prefer that for all their entities.

-Commonly, these are expressed in Hexadecimal Representation
+Commonly, these are expressed in Hexadecimal Representation as described in
-{{IEEE.802-2001}} also called the Canonical format.
+{{IEEE.802-2001}}.
+It is also called the Canonical format.
 When this claim is encoded the order of bytes in the bstr are the same as the order in the Hexadecimal Representation.
 For example, an MA-L like "AC-DE-48" would be encoded in 3 bytes with values 0xAC, 0xDE, 0x48.
-For JSON encoded tokens, this is further base64url encoded.

 This format is always 3 bytes in size in CBOR.

+In JSON format tokens, this MUST be base64url encoded and always 4 bytes.

-### IANA Private Enterprise Number
+### IANA Private Enterprise Number Based OEMID

-IANA maintains a simple integer-based company registry called the Private Enterprise Number (PEN) {{PEN}}.
+IANA maintains a integer-based company registry called the Private Enterprise Number (PEN) {{PEN}}.

 PENs are often used to create an OID.
 That is not the case here.
-They are used only as a simple integer.
+They are used only as an integer.

-In CBOR this is encoded as a major type 0 integer in CBOR and is typically 3 bytes.
+In CBOR this value MUST be encoded as a major type 0 integer and is typically 3 bytes.
-It is encoded as a number in JSON.
+In JSON, this value MUST be encoded as a number.

 ~~~~CDDL
 {::include nc-cddl/oemid.cddl}